dorlugasigal/net-react-postgres-heroku/Readme.md

 - insert a query, search it, and show up to 25 results in a page.
 - add a button for top ten searches (meaning you need to keep track of searches - thats where the database steps in)
 - each item that is shown is clickable and would lead you to another page that would show more information about the item
-- If it’s a video the screen should display the video in the page
+- If itâ€™s a video the screen should display the video in the page
-- If it’s a audio the should display the audio player in the page
+- If itâ€™s a audio the should display the audio player in the page

 ## Run it!